ami-iit/paper_sartore_rando_2024_humanoids_zero_order_gain_tuning/README.md

 - `optimize_fitness_ga`: optimize the fitness function using genetic algorithm.
 - `optimize_fitness_es`: optimize the fitness function using evolutionary strategies.
 - `optimize_fitness_tde`: optimize the fitness function using differential evolution.
-- `optimize_fitenss_cmaes`: optimize the fitness function using cmaes.
+- `optimize_fitness_cmaes`: optimize the fitness function using cmaes.

 :warning: Each of the file run a repetition optimization: 10 independent optimization perfromed for the fitness that considers the torques, and 10 independent run performed for the fitenss that does not consider the torques.